Estimated reading time: 4 minutes

 Lead for the success of others

 Leadership is a relationship with others, and it creates success for others.
-The “Discovering your authentic leadership” article emphasised empowering people to lead and highlights that authentic leaders recognize that leadership is about others success.
-As decisions have a high probability of change, a leader needs to be transparent in the change agenda and should increase the ownership in various stakeholder.
-An authentic leader will speak based on facts and sharing reliable information.
+The “Discovering your authentic leadership” article emphasises empowering people to lead and highlights that authentic leaders recognize that leadership is about others’ success.
+As decisions have a high probability of change, a leader needs to be transparent in the change agenda and increase the ownership of various stakeholders.
+An authentic leader will speak based on facts and share reliable information.

-Leading others and standing for what ones believe and sharing the vision will trigger stress.
-More responsibility means more stress and this is the situation we can’t avoid.
+Leading others and standing for what ones believe, and sharing the vision will trigger stress.
+More responsibility means more stress, and this is a situation we can’t avoid.

 Be creative as a team

 The working environment often requires us to work and lead a team.
-As a leader, creativity is needed to reach a big objective and its end goal.
-In some cases, improvisation is required, and the exercise can be started with the team brainstorming or discussion.
-Listening and value others’ opinion will enrich the results of the final decision.
-Equally, it is important to discuss as a team the consequences of each decision.
-There are situations that can’t be avoided, hence the risk can be mitigated together.
-As a leader, once you possess an understanding of self-awareness, you can understand how to respond and communicate the feedback from your team.
+A leader needs creativity to reach a significant objective and its end goal.
+In some cases, improvisation is required, and the exercise can be started with team brainstorming or discussion.
+Listening to and valuing others’ opinions will enrich the final decision results.
+Equally, discussing each decision’s consequences as a team is essential.
+Some situations can’t be avoided.
+Hence the risk can be mitigated together.
+As a leader, once you possess an understanding of self-awareness, you can understand how to respond to and communicate feedback from your team.
 It will increase the ability to manage a relationship with others and motivate the team.

 Ask difficult questions

-There are some questions that we might be afraid to address or share with others.
-What questions that can you raise to become a leader that leads by example and become an influencer that can add value to others?
+We might be afraid to address or share some questions with others.
+What questions can you raise to become a leader that leads by example and become an influencer that can add value to others?
 Which people in your life that impacting your leadership journey?
 What is your motivation?
 Am I happy with my life?
 Is my life well-balanced or well-integrated?

 Build a personal strategy and branding

-Hubert Rampersad launched Personal Balanced Scorecard (PBSC), which can assist someone to build personal ambition and personal brand.
-Building a personal brand that authentic with our character requires honest analysis and understanding of personal ambitions will lead us better in defining vision and directions.
+Hubert Rampersad launched Personal Balanced Scorecard (PBSC), which can assist someone in building personal ambition and personal brand.
+Building a personal brand that is authentic to our character requires honest analysis, and an understanding of personal ambitions will lead us better in defining vision and directions.
 The formula that Rampersad shared is PBSC = Personal critical success factors + Objectives + performance measures + Target + Improvement Action.

 Focus on your strengths

-I believe that to be successful, we need also to focus on our strengths and not on our weaknesses.
-Understanding our strength allowing us to handle our weaknesses.
-In their article “How to Play to Your Strength”, Morgan Roberts et. al. are mentioning Reflected Best Self (RBS) as a tool to discover who you are at your best or uncage us.
-This exercise can help us to find authenticity within you.
+I believe that to be successful, we also need to focus on our strengths and not on our weaknesses.
+Understanding our strengths allows us to handle our weaknesses.
+In their article “How to Play to Your Strength”, Morgan Roberts et al. mention Reflected Best Self (RBS) as a tool to discover who you are at your best or uncage us.
+This exercise can help us to find authenticity within ourselves.

-Discovering authentic leadership can lead us from being an excellent manager to becoming an extraordinary leader.
+Discovering authentic leadership can lead us from being excellent managers to becoming extraordinary leaders.